bsatroop53/bsatroop53.com/index.md

 ### Centennial Celebration

 There are plans to have a centennial celebration Memorial Day Weekend, 2024.
-Stay tuned to this website for details.
+Stay tuned to [this page](/centennial.html) for details.
 There is also a Centennial Celebration [Facebook Page](https://www.facebook.com/profile.php?id=61550093638626) as well.

 @if( false )
 {